 What to do there: Whatever you go, don’t try and pull a book out of this towering display because the slightest imbalance and the whole thing will come crashing down.
 Instead, just enjoy the architectural masterpiece.
 This has become one of the most popular displays in Prague and was even featured on the cover of Science magazine in 2011.

-Why it’s so awesome: Created between 1623 and 1630, this wall was once part of the Wallenstein’s family’s private residence.
+Why it’s so awesome: Created between 1623 and 1630, this wall was once part of the Wallenstein family’s private residence.
 After World War II, the land fell into the hands of the government who used it for elite negotiations.
-But these days, it’s the stunning gardens outside of the residence that draws attention.
 They’re created in early baroque style and divided into several distinct areas, the most interesting being ‘The Grotto’ which is an eerie landscape that includes the Dripstone Wall.
-When it comes to attractions in Prague, this is a creepy display of snakes, monsters and random faces with an acoustic element.
+When it comes to Prague tourist attractions, this is a creepy display of snakes, monsters and random faces with an acoustic element.

 Why it’s so awesome: This square is absolutely one of the best places to go in Prague.
 It’s a highlight of the Old Town district and includes many important and beautiful buildings.
 It was named after the patron saint of Bohemia, whose statue is located in the area, and was first created in the 14th century under the rule of Charles IV as a horse market.
 These days, it’s one of the most important points of interest in Prague.

 What to do there: It’s absolutely free to visit the square, though no doubt you’ll find a lot to do there that will cost you some cash.
 This area is home to the city’s best dining and shopping experiences as well as a number of architectural marvels.
 If you’re visiting at Christmas, it also has a huge Christmas Market that’s worth braving the crowds for.

 Wanna know how to pack like a pro?
 Well for a start you need the right gear….